-Requirements vary for each destination, so we ask that our clients research the USDA/APHIS website to determine the steps necessary to facilitate an international health certificate.
+Pets traveling outside of the United States often have more requirements that vary for each destination.
+We recommend that our clients research the USDA/APHIS website to determine the steps necessary to facilitate an international health certificate.
+It is helpful to enlist the services of a pet travel agency to assist in completing the necessary steps required.

 We are happy to answer travel questions you may have.
-However, clients are responsible for meeting the timetable and requirements necessary for interstate and international travel.
+However, clients are responsible for meeting the timetable and requirements necessary for their pet's travel.

 Frequently Asked Questions: